 BP headed the advice of the Baker panel.
 In the years following the Texas City accident it developed various process safety indicators, central among them being loss of containment events.
-The data were carefully analysed at corporate headquarters and presented in a uniform manner that allowed comparisons across the company.
-In 2010 BP adopted the API definitions described above, with an emphasis on tier 1 and tier 2 loss of containment events6.
+The data were carefully analysed at corporate headquarters and presented in a uniform manner that allowed comparisons across the company6.
+In 2010 BP adopted the API definitions described above, with an emphasis on tier 1 and tier 2 loss of containment events7.

-The lack of relevance of the loss of containment indicator to drilling indicate barriers system weaknesses that may be potential precursors of future, more significant.
+The lack of relevance of the loss of containment indicator to drilling indicate barriers system weaknesses that may be potential precursors of future, more significant. incidents." (para 6.1).
+However, some commentators argue that the scenario just described is not an LOPC.

-API 754 is applicable to any industry where a loss of containment has the potential to cause serious harm7.
+API 754 is applicable to any industry where a loss of containment has the potential to cause serious harm8.
 It specifically applies to refining and petrochemicals industries.
-The standard is potentially relevant to upstream oil and gas production, but drilling is a different matter.
-I incidents." (para 6.1).
-However, some commentators argue that the scenario just described is not an LOPC.
+The standard